Fronsipswu/Shannon-lte-editor/README.md

 - Exceed 24 spatial streams
 - Unsupported low-band combinations (only 20+28 is supported)
 - Invalid DL/UL bw classes
-- Unsupported 4x4 DL MIMO assignments on low bands
+- 4x4 DL MIMO assignments on low bands

 Some of the errors can be fixed automatically, while some can only be highlighted for manual review.